Trust Center NDA protection

 NDA protections + access protection

-• Review who has access to your page with the Access and Access Log tabs.
+Review who has access to your Trust Centers and who has viewed your page or downloaded resources from the Access and Access log tabs, respectively.

 Enable (or disable) NDA protections

-You can update the NDA and access protection settings for your Trust Page at any time.
-However, NDA protection is not applied retroactively, so any organization that had previous access will continue to have access.
+You can update the NDA and access protection settings for Trust Centers at any time.
+However, NDA protection is not applied retroactively, so any organization that had previous access will continue to have access unless you require or revoke their NDA (or access).

-5. Toggle on NDA protection (or toggle it off to turn off default access protection).
+- Toggle on NDA protection (or toggle it off to turn it off).

-6. If turning on NDA protection, you will need to supply terms in the text box that appears.
+- If turning on NDA protection, you will need to supply terms in the text box that appears.
+This NDA protection applies to all of your published Trust Centers.
 Because your NDA is a legal agreement between you and a third party, UpGuard does not provide NDA wording, nor is UpGuard party to the agreement you form with those third parties.

-NDA protections are now in place (or turned off) based on your selection.
+NDA protections are now in place (or turned off) for all of your published Trust Centers.

 Tip: You can also enable access protection from this settings page.